iscl-ufabc/BioloidCodes/AX12-JavA/README.md

 <p align="center">

-*Método* | *Função*
+*Method * | *Function *
 ------------- | -------------
-_serial()_ | Inicializa a comunicação serial dos motores, sempre começar com essa função.
-_direction(int)_ | Configura o pino GPIO 8 para mudar de estado, HIGH se int = 1 ou LOW se int = 0.
-_move(id, pos)_ | Movimenta o servo de um certo ID para uma posição entre 0 (0°) e 1024 (300°).
-_moveSpeed(id, pos, speed)_ | Movimenta o servo de um certo ID para uma posição entre 0 (0°) e 1024 (300°) com velocidade entre 0 e 1024.
-_ping(id)_ | Retorna qual é o _ping_ do motor indicado pelo ID.
-_factoryReset(id)_ | Realiza o Reset de Fábrica no motor com ID indicado.
-Tal configuração poderá conexão com o PI4J, já que o baudrate de fábrica é 1000000, não suportado pela biblioteca.
-_setID(id, newID)_ | Muda o ID do motor indicado (id) para um novo (newID) de 0-252.
-_setBaudRate(id,baudrate)_ | Muda o Baud Rate do motor escolhido de 2000000-8000 bps.
-_setStatusReturnLevel(id,level)_ | Decide como retornar um Pacote de Status, se level = 0 não será retornado nenhuma leitura exceto ping, se level = 1 retorna uma mensagem somente para o comando read, e se level = 2 retorna uma mensagem para todos comandos enviados.
-_setReturnDelayTime(id,delay)_ | É o tempo de delay entre a mensagem transmitida do pacote de Instrução e recebida no pacote de Status.
-Varia de 0 a 254, sendo 1 delay de 2 microsegundos, 2 um delay de 4 microsegundos e 250 um delay de 0,5 milisegundos.
-_lockRegister(id)_ | Tranca área de EEPROM do servo, não podendo ser modificada.
-Nela impede de se alterar ID, Baud Rate, Torque e outros.
-_moveRW(id, position)_ | Seta o servo para locomoção em rotação contínua.
-_moveSpeedRW(id,position,speed)_ | Seta a velocidade do servo de rotação contínua.
-_action()_ | Verifica se existe algum comando transmitido para o REG_WRITE _setTorqueStatus(id,status)_ | Define se o torque do motor está ligado ou desligado.
-Se status = 0 mantém o torque, se status = 1 gera torque.
-_setLedStatus(id,status)_ | Define o estado do LED do motor.
-Se status = 0 o LED desliga, se status = 1 o LED liga.
-_setTemperatureLimit(id, temp)_ | Seta a temperatura limite do servo, indo de 0 a 99°C.
-_setVoltageLimit(id,lowVolt,highVolt)_ | Seta o limite de voltagem do servo, indo de 50 a 250 para lowVolt e highVolt.
-Se o valor é 50, temos 5V.
-_setAngleLimit(id,cwLimit,ccwLimit)_ | Define o ângulo limite no sentido clockwise (horário) e no counterclockwise (anti-horário).
-Indo de 0 a 1023.
-_setTorqueLimit(id,torque)_ | Define o Torque limite, indo de 0 a 1023.
-_setPunchLimit(id,punch)_ | Define a corrente para acionar o motor, indo de 0 a 1023.
-_setCompliance(id, cwMargin, ccwMargin, cwSlope, ccwSlope)_ | Define a flexibilidade de controle do motor. cwMargin e ccwMargin vão de 1 a 254 e representam o erro entre a posição desejada e a posição atual.
-Enquanto que cwSlope e ccwSlope são valores fixo de [2,4,8,16,32,64,128], que definem o nível do Torque próximo a posição desejada.
-_setLedAlarm(id,alarm)_ | Define o alarme do LED.
-Seu valor é pode ser [1,2,4,8,16,32,64].
-O valor 1 representa que há um erro na voltagem de entrada, 2 um erro no ângulo limite, 4 problema de superaquecimento, 8 problema de range, 16 problema de checksum, 32 problema de Overload e 64 problema de instrução.
-_setShutdownAlarm(id,alarm)_ | Define o alarme.
-Seu valor é pode ser [1,2,4,8,16,32,64].
-O valor 1 representa que há um erro na voltagem de entrada, 2 um erro no ângulo limite, 4 problema de superaquecimento, 8 problema de range, 16 problema de checksum, 32 problema de Overload e 64 problema de instrução.
-_readTemperature(id)_ | Lê a temperatura do servo.
-(Não FINALIZADO).
-_readPosition(id)_ | Lê a Posição Atual do servo.(Não FINALIZADO).
-_readVoltage(id)_ | Lê a Voltagem do servo.
-(Não FINALIZADO).
-_readSpeed(id)_ | Lê a velocidade do servo.
-(Não FINALIZADO).
-_readLoad(id)_ | Lê a carga do servo.
-(Não FINALIZADO).
-_readMovingStatus(id)_ | Lê se o servo está se movimentando ou não.
-(Não FINALIZADO).
-_readRWStatus(id)_ | Lê se o servo está em rotação contínua.
-(Não FINALIZADO).
+_serial()_ | Initializes the serial communication of the motors, always start with this function.
+_direction(int)_ | Sets GPIO pin 8 to change state, HIGH if int = 1 or LOW if int = 0.
+_move(id, pos)_ | Moves the servo from a certain ID to a position between 0 (0°) and 1024 (300°).
+_moveSpeed(id, pos, speed)_ | Moves the servo from a certain ID to a position between 0 (0°) and 1024 (300°) with speed between 0 and 1024.
+_ping(id)_ | Returns what is the _ping_ of the motor indicated by the ID.
+_factoryReset(id)_ | Performs the Factory Reset on the engine with the ID indicated.This setting will lose connection to the PI4J, since the factory baudrate is 1000000.
+This setting will lose connection to the PI4J, since the factory baudrate is 1000000, not supported by the library.
+_setID(id, newID)_ | Change the indicated motor ID (id) to a new one (newID) of 0-252.
+_setBaudRate(id,baudrate)_ | Change the Baud Rate of the chosen engine from 2000000-8000 bps.
+_setStatusReturnLevel(id,level)_ | Decides how to return a Status Package, if level = 0 no read will be returned except ping, if level = 1 returns a message for the read command only, and if level = 2 returns a message for all sent commands.
+_setReturnDelayTime(id,delay)_ | This is the time delay between the message transmitted from the Instruction packet and received in the Status packet.
+It varies from 0 to 254, with 1 delay of 2 microseconds, 2 a delay of 4 microseconds, and 250 a delay of 0.5 milliseconds.
+_lockRegister(id)_ | Lock EEPROM area of the servo, cannot be modified.
+It prevents changing ID, Baud Rate, Torque and others.
+_moveRW(id, position)_ | Sets the servo to move in continuous rotation.
+_moveSpeedRW(id,position,speed)_ | Sets the speed of the servo for continuous rotation.
+_action()_ | Check if there is any command transmitted to REG_WRITE _setTorqueStatus(id,status)_ | Defines whether the engine torque is on or off.
+If status = 0 maintains torque, if status = 1 generates torque.
+_setLedStatus(id,status)_ | Sets the status of the engine LED.
+If status = 0 the LED turns off, if status = 1 the LED turns on.
+_setTemperatureLimit(id,temp)_ | Sets the servo limit temperature, going from 0 to 99°C.
+_setVoltageLimit(id,lowVolt,highVolt)_ | Sets the voltage limit of the servo, going from 50 to 250 for lowVolt and highVolt.
+If the value is 50, we have 5V.
+_setAngleLimit(id,cwLimit,ccwLimit)_ | Sets the limit angle in clockwise (clockwise) and counterclockwise (counterclockwise) direction.
+Going from 0 to 1023.
+_setTorqueLimit(id,torque)_ | Sets the limit torque, going from 0 to 1023.
+_setPunchLimit(id,punch)_ | Sets the current to drive the engine, going from 0 to 1023.
+_setCompliance(id,cwMargin, ccwMargin, cwSlope, ccwSlope)_ | Sets the motor control flexibility. cwMargin and ccwMargin range from 1 to 254 and represent the error between the desired position and the current position.
+While cwSlope and ccwSlope are fixed values of [2,4,8,16,32,64,128], which define the Torque level near the desired position.
+_setLedAlarm(id,alarm)_ | Sets the LED alarm.
+Its value can be [1,2,4,8,16,32,64].
+The value 1 represents an error in the input voltage, 2 an error in the limit angle, 4 overheat problem, 8 range problem, 16 checksum problem, 32 overload problem and 64 instruction problem.
+_setShutdownAlarm(id,alarm)_ | Set the alarm.
+Its value can be [1,2,4,8,16,32,64].
+Value 1 represents an error in input voltage, 2 an error in threshold angle, 4 overheat problem, 8 range problem, 16 checksum problem, 32 overload problem, and 64 instruction problem.
+_readTemperature(id)_ | Reads the temperature of the servo.
+(Not FINISHED).
+_readPosition(id)_ | Reads Current Servo Position.(Not ENDED).
+_readVoltage(id)_ | Reads Servo Voltage.
+(Not ENDED).
+_readSpeed(id)_ | Reads Servo Speed.
+(Not FINISHED).
+_readLoad(id)_ | Reads the servo load.
+(Not ENDED).
+_readMovingStatus(id)_ | Reads if the servo is moving or not.
+(Not ENDED).
+_readRWStatus(id)_ | Reads if servo is in continuous rotation.
+(Not ENDED).

 </p>

-Mais informações em [9].
+More information in [9].

 <p align="center">